MayurHelkar/C/functionsGFG.md

 * Parameter list: A set of input values passed to the function.
 If the function takes no inputs, this can be left empty or written as void.

 **Function body**
-* The block of code that runs when the function is called.
-It is enclosed in curly braces { }.
+* The block of code is enclosed in curly braces { }.
+* Executes/ runs when function called.
 </details>

 <details>